EvergineTeam/EvergineE2ETests-Workshop/README.md

 - Use BeforeAll to load a new page and run all tests in that page.

-- Run all tests on the same file sequentially
+- Run all tests on the same file sequentially.

-## 9. Run CI tests on GPU
+## 9. Run CI Tests on GPU

-- Modify pool in CI pipeline to use a Windows machine with GPU
+- Modify pool in CI pipeline to use a Windows machine with GPU.

+## 10. Modify CI Pipeline to Run on Linux

+- Add several workarounds to be able to build and run the project on Linux.